uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 ## The bug

-There was an integer overflow with `i_seconds` of which was using the type `int32_t` (32-bit signed integer).
+There was an integer overflow with `i_seconds`, which used the type `int32_t` (a 32-bit signed integer).
-The urinary operator has undefined behaviour when it comes to overflowed or underflowed integers.
-Basically, it ended up not making the integer into a positive number and so it remained in the negatives.
+The unary operator has undefined behavior when applied to overflowed or underflowed integers.
+It didn’t convert the integer to a positive number, so it remained negative.

-As `i_seconds` would remain in the negatives, it would be in a position where it would keep meeting the condition and the function would recursively call itself.
-It would as a result keep incrementing and going through the buffer.
-This goes through the application's own memory.
-Eventually, it causes a memory violation and then the application's process ends with SIGSEGV signal (segmentation fault).
+Because `i_seconds` remained negative, it kept meeting the condition and the function recursively called itself.
+As a result, it kept incrementing and traversing the buffer, which traversed the application's own memory.
+Eventually, this caused a memory violation, and the application's process ended with a SIGSEGV signal (segmentation fault).

 ## Further visualising the issue

-To better observe the behaviour, I had created a test program with the specific affected parts of the code.
+To better observe the behavior, I created a test program containing the specifically affected parts of the code.

 ```cpp
 #include <stdio.h>